bibliographygenerator/chatgpt_plugin_bibliography_crossref/README.md

-# ChatGPT Plugin Bibliography Generator
+# ChatGPT Plugin: Bibliography Generator

 #### Simplifying Scientific Research with AI and Crossref

 Ever wished your AI could talk science without making stuff up?
 Now it can!
 We're using the power of GPT-4 Plus and a tool called Crossref to make sure your AI speaks real science, not science fiction.

 With our tool, GPT-4 Plus doesn't just guess or make up scientific references - it pulls them from Crossref, a massive database of real scientific articles and papers.
 So, when you ask about a scientific topic, you get accurate, reliable information, complete with real DOI numbers.